joohyeson/C-Project/ClassProject.md

 - [X] Source code submitted has no redundant computations.
 - [X] Reused functions/code as much as possible.
 - [X] Keep global variables to a minimum _(Allocate long lived objects on the stack in `main()` and then pass around pointers to it)_
-- [X] No memory leaks detected with the CRT library, valgrind or Dr Memory.
 - [X] All requirements that are completed are checked off here by replacing the `[ ]` with `[x]`

 Score for the project will be given as the following: